-Julius Caesar (as in kaiser and many other modern words) was a political and military genius who conquered Gaul (what is now part of Italy, France, Belgium, and the Netherlands), changed the structure of the gargantuan Roman government into a dictatorship, was assassinated in legendary fashion, and most importantly for our purposes, helped make the calendar what it is today.
+July, unlike June, is named for a mortal, albeit one who devised and ruled an empire.
+Julius Caesar was a Roman general, statesman, and historian who conquered Gaul (what is now part of Italy, France, Belgium, and the Netherlands), changed the structure of the Roman government into a dictatorship, was assassinated in legendary fashion, and most importantly for our purposes, helped make the calendar what it is today.

-Without delving into the minutiae of calendar history, Caesar is responsible for the year as we know it having 365 days, and for the existence of a leap year every four years.
-How did this Julian Calendar help things?
-To give you an idea, the old calendar had something called an intercalary month that was 27 days long, added between February and March, that occurred in haphazard intervals.
-And our contemporary calendar is still pretty much the same system that Caesar instituted more than 2000 years ago.
+Caesar is responsible for the year as we know it having 365 days, and for the existence of a leap year every four years.
+How did this Julian Calendar change things?
+The early Roman calendar had an intercalary month called Intercalans that was 27 or 28 days long, added once every two years after February 23rd.
+For years including Intercalans, the remaining five days of February were omitted.
+Our contemporary calendar is still pretty much the same system Caesar instituted more than 2000 years ago.

 July was named in honor of Julius Caesar.
 When Julius Caesar died, Quintilis, which was his birth month, was renamed with July.
 Quintilis means “fifth month” in Latin, which represents where this month originally fell in the Roman calendar.

 (If you think the story behind July is odd, check out why Tuesday is Tiw’s Day.)